Subcategory (RNA class) for MIR4741 Gene

 GeneCards Summary for MIR4741 Gene

 MIR4741 (MicroRNA 4741) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR4741 include Jawad Syndrome and Seckel Syndrome 2.
+Among its related pathways are Meiosis and Cell Cycle Checkpoints.
 An important paralog of this gene is RBBP8NL.

 UniProtKB/Swiss-Prot for MIR4741 Gene